ahotal01/RunestoneServer/README.md

 First, make sure you have Python 2.7 installed.
 Web2py has not yet been ported to Python3.
 Even if you don't care about the web2py part of the install, the version of paverutils on pypi is still a Python 2.x package, although the development version is now at 3.x.

 There are a couple of prerequisites you need to satisfy before you can build and use this eBook.
-The easiest/recommended way is to use `[pip](http://www.pip-installer.org/en/latest/)`.
+The easiest/recommended way is to use [pip](http://www.pip-installer.org/en/latest/).

-You can simply install all dependencies by running the following command in main runestone directory:

-  pip install -r requirements.txt

-It is recommended that you install python in a virtualenv.
+You should set up a virtualenv for the app.
 To do that, [install virtualenv and virtualenvwrapper](http://docs.python-guide.org/en/latest/dev/virtualenvs/) per the linked instructions.

 ### Install web2py